thdillinger/Sonoff-Alexa/README.md

 - medium button press (> four sec.)- reset
 - long button press (> eight sec.)- reset the WiFi settings and restart
 - turn off/on and timer set from a webfrontend

-If you want a more complete/complex firmware you should check out the [Sonoff-MQTT-OTA-Arduino](https://github.com/arendst/Sonoff-MQTT-OTA-Arduino) project.

 ## Getting started
 First of all you will need to solder a 4 or 5 pin header on your Sonoff so you can flash the new firmware.